 Step4- Understand How Can You Help Them

 Till now you understand your audience’s pain points and goals it’s time to find how can you help them with their pain points and goals.
 You know what are their wants and what are they suffering, Remember sometimes some small research and data of information related to your ideal audience can make you understand your audience in a better way.

-Ask yourself three key questions for each of the pain points and goals you’ve collected:
+Ask yourself these three key questions for each of the pain points and goals you’ve collected till Now:

 - How can we help?
-Capture that in one clear sentence and add it to your persona template.
+You need to capture this in one clear sentence and add it to your persona template.